 4. Team and Studio Size

 3D animation agencies vary from handfuls to hundreds of specialists.
-Larger, well-established studios like Disney’s Pixar or video game cutscene creator Blur Studio can divide workflow segments among bigger, full-time modeling, surfacing, animation, effects, and lighting crews.
+More prominent, well-established studios like Disney’s Pixar or video game cutscene creator Blur Studio can divide workflow segments among bigger, full-time modeling, surfacing, animation, effects, and lighting crews.
 That allows tackling asset production parallel to speed up overall timelines.
 Smaller indie studios juggle more generalist animators out of budget necessity, causing bottlenecks.
-Many studios increasingly leverage offshore talent for supplementary animation help too.
+Many studios increasingly leverage offshore talent for supplementary animation help, too.

 5. Reuse of Existing Assets

-Whether creating franchise sequels or episodic series, reusing and modifying some proportion of legacy 3D asset libraries from previous productions can greatly accelerate new projects.
+Whether creating franchise sequels or episodic series, reusing and modifying some proportion of legacy 3D asset libraries from previous productions can significantly accelerate new projects.
 For example, animating an established lead character like Buzz Lightyear in a new Toy Story movie skips back to rigging rather than modeling.
-Even mixing and matching context, like placing old characters into fresh situations, avoids full re-creation.
+Mixing and matching context, like placing old characters into fresh situations, avoids complete re-creation.
 Revisiting existing animation cycles or shot setups also speeds up keyframe animation.
 However, some outdated assets require revamping to match modern rendering or physics quality.

 6. Experience Level

-Seasoned modeling experts intuitively sculpt meshes efficiently versus newcomers.
+Seasoned modeling experts intuitively sculpt meshes more efficiently than newcomers.
 Expert riggers can quickly generate reusable controls.
 Veteran animators reuse tried animation principles.
 All of this artistic muscle memory accumulates to make experienced teams faster through generations of productions.
-Studios therefore seek crew continuity.
-However, technology changes force updating techniques, while natural human variation impacts speed too.
+Studios, therefore, seek crew continuity.
+However, technology changes force updating techniques, while natural human variation impacts speed, too.
 Training and onboarding new recruits slow things down as well until skills improve.

 7. Type of Animation